x56Jason/glance/README.md

 It is based on some early version of [NeoGit](https://github.com/NeogitOrg/neogit).

+# Dependencies

+- The ['plenary.nvim'](https://github.com/nvim-lua/plenary.nvim) plugin is a dependency.

+- The ['telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) plugin is also a dependency if you want to refine or filter in PRList view.

-## Installation & Configuration
+# Installation & Configuration

 If you are using [Lazy](https://github.com/folke/lazy.nvim) plugin manager, the following spec can be used.

 For Gitee usage, you need to generate a private token for Gitee API usage.

 You can omit the gitee part if you are not using for Gitee pull-request workflow.

-The ['plenary.nvim'](https://github.com/nvim-lua/plenary.nvim) plugin is a dependency, so it also need to be installed.

 ```lua
 { "nvim-lua/plenary.nvim" },